nickmilikich/sleeper-trade-engine/README.md

 - Improve frontend experience (errors before selections are made)
 - Automate emails with trade reports
 - Allow flex in a trade being slightly unfavorable to the opponent
+- Generate trades and save to file from command line rather than GUI

 Technical
 - Document this branch